Fostering for a new leash for life rescue

 Access to Facebook is required for posting updates, seeing posts requesting fosters, new arrivals posts and information about eta's of transport etc.

-Types of fosterers needed
+Types of fosterers we need

 We welcome new fosterers to our team and are very grateful to those of you who are willing to support us and our dogs.